Examples

 [[items]]to turn convention off, set custompath/link, and omit files you do not want offered.
 See explicit. - Lay out a monorepo or subtree.
 Point

 [source].rootsat the package subtrees, or use[discover]kind globs for layouts roots cannot express.
-See monorepo. - Share helper tooling across items.
+See monorepo and discover. - Share helper tooling across items.
 Ship a

 toolitem and reference it with{{tools:name}}/{{path:ref}}, or bundle a script with one skill and address it with{{self}}.
 See tooling and Source layout. - Build or install tooling at meld.
 Declare a source